Symptoms and Treatment of Bunions

 Aside from the appearance of a bump along the inside of the foot, individuals with bunions may also notice:

 - Pain and tenderness of the area that worsens as the bunion grows larger

 - Restricted mobility of the big toe that may lead to difficulty when walking

 - Development of a callus or corn along the bunion

 - Stiffness in the big toe

-Bunion Treatment Offered in Natchitoches
+Non-Surgical Bunion Treatment

 Many people can manage their bunions and prevent them from worsening by utilizing cushioned foot pads, orthotic inserts, and better footwear that does not crowd the toes.
 Anti-inflammatory medications can also be used to help reduce swelling of the area, and regularly applying ice can often provide similar relief.

 Unfortunately, it is not possible to completely remove or reverse a developed bunion without corrective surgery.
 Dr. Angelo Morreale will be able to determine the severity of your bunions and whether or not they require more advanced treatment during a physical examination.
-They may also choose to take X-ray images of the foot if needed to visualize its internal structure.
+Dr. Morreale may also choose to take X-ray images of the foot if needed to visualize its internal structure.